 While we’re still working to contain the virus and find a vaccine, the violent killing of George Floyd at the hands of a police officer caused millions of people to take to streets in protest and solidarity with the Black Lives Matter movement.
 The event drew attention to widespread systemic injustice and racism that is by no means limited to the US.

-As we try to wrap our heads around event after event, 2020 is increasingly looking like a turning point in human history.
+As we try to wrap our heads around event after event, 2020 is looking like a turning point in human history.
 If it is for better or worse will depend on how we choose to respond.

 What is Manifesto for a Moral Revolution?